FilippoChiarello/REF_target_groups_data/README.md

 - Column2: the words contained in the documents
 - Column3: NA if the the word is not a target group, othervise the target group to which the word refers to

-To re-use this dataset please, read the LICENCE file.
+To re-use this dataset please, read the LICENSE file.

 To contact the author feel free to write to: filippo.chiarello@ing.unipi.com